Generic Name: maprotiline (ma-PROE-ti-leen)

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

-Store maprotiline at room temperature, below 86 degrees F (30 degrees C), in a tightly closed container.
+Store maprotiline at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep maprotiline out of the reach of children and away from pets.